College of Engineering

-For more than 50 years, the College of Engineering at UT Arlington has helped set the standard for educational excellence.
-With 7 departments, 9 bachelor's, 19 master's and 9 doctoral degrees and nearly 5,000 students and 24,000 alumni, it is the fourth-largest college of engineering in the state, providing the local, regional, and national workforce with motivated and highly skilled graduates.
-UT Arlington is classified as a Research University/High Activity by the Carnegie Foundation for the Advancement of Teaching.
-Faculty research expenditures are more than $40 million per year.
-The College has active research grants from the National Science Foundation, National Institutes of Health, the U.S. Departments of Defense and Energy, NASA, DARPA, and the American Heart Association, among others, in key areas such as healthcare, security, energy, and environment.
-The University recently invested $160 million to construct an additional 295,000 square feet of engineering facilities.
-This brings the college’s total footprint to 417,359 square feet in more than 16 buildings, including the new 234,000-square-foot Engineering Research Building.
+For more than 50 years, the UTA’s College of Engineering has helped set the standard for educational excellence.
+Seven departments offer 10 bachelor's, 14 master's and 9 doctoral degrees, and with an enrollment of more than 7,000 students, it is the third-largest college of engineering in the state.
+More than 25,000 alumni have provided the local, regional, and national workforce with motivated and highly skilled graduates.
+UTA is classified as a “Research-1: highest research activity” institution by the Carnegie Foundation for the Advancement of Teaching.
+Faculty research expenditures are more than $37 million per year.
+The College has active research grants in key areas such as healthcare, security, energy, and the environment from the National Science Foundation, National Institutes of Health, the U.S. Departments of Defense and Energy, NASA, DARPA and the American Heart Association, among others.
+The College occupies 417,359 square feet in seven buildings, including the 234,000-square-foot Engineering Research Building.

 Preparation in High School for Admission to the College of Engineering